simao-ferreira/dotfiles/DOCS/README.md

 `rofi -help` will give you the current configuration and location.
 By adding `~/.config/rofi/config.` you can specify the look and feel of rofi window.

-Another option, more powerful but easier to update is using rasi configurations, this allows to define a theme, with a color pattern and different settings, as an example is possible to define different look for specified modules.
+Another option, more powerful but easier to update is using rasi configurations, this allows to define a theme, with a color pattern and different settings, as an example is possible to define looks for specified modules.
 Rasi themes work in addition to the config file.
 This allows visuals more complex, but defined with a more modular approach, easier to manage and change, also make it easy to integrate with scripts.
-To find themes [rasi-themes](https://github.com/davatorium/rofi-themes) has a few to use or as example.
+To find themes got to [rasi-themes](https://github.com/davatorium/rofi-themes), this repo has a few to use or as example.

 Mi3 also has a small categorized menu cascade style `morc_menu`, called with `mod+z`, that will open a simple menu up top, displaying categories with applications.
 Good emergency option.